remirror/remirror/packages/prosemirror-suggest/readme.md

 ## Getting Started

-`prosemirror-suggest` uses configuration objects called `Suggestion`<!-- -->'s to define the behaviour of the suggestions you create.
+`prosemirror-suggest` uses configuration objects called `Suggestion`<!-- -->'s to define the behaviour of the suggesters you create.
 By calling the exported `suggest` method with all required `Suggestion`<!-- -->'s the functionality is added to the editor in one plugin.

 In the following example we're creating an emoji suggestion plugin that responds to the colon